growgraph/graflo/docs/examples/example-1.md

 ![Rendered Graph](../assets/1-ingest-csv/figs/graph.png){ width="700" }

-Let's define the mappings: we want to map document fields to vertex fields.
-Use vertex `from` to project document fields onto vertex fields and avoid name collisions (e.g. both `Person` and `Department` have a field called `name`):
+Let's define the mappings: we want to map document keys onto vertex **properties**.
+Use vertex `from` to project source columns onto schema property names and avoid name collisions (e.g. both `Person` and `Department` have a property called `name`):

 ```yaml
 -   name: people